-(Syllabus for the examination to be held in December 2022, 2023 and 2024)
+Syllabus for the examinations to be held in December 2024, 2025 & 2026

-1. To have the basic understanding of knowledge management and its relevance in competitive environment.

-2. To understand the entire process of knowledge creation, identification, storage and sharing.

-3. To recognise the support system and technology, needed to be aligned together to manage knowledge management.

-4. To throw light on various knowledge management strategies and tools.
+- 1. To have the basic understanding of knowledge management and its relevance in competitive environment. - 2.
+To understand the entire process of knowledge creation, identification, storage and sharing. - 3.
+To recognise the support system and technology, needed to be aligned together to manage knowledgemanagement. - 4.
+To throw light on various knowledge management strategies and tools.

+COURSE OUTCOMES:
-1. to apply the knowledge management concepts and its techniques in organisations

-2. to enable the students to apply the entire process of knowledge creation, identification, storage and sharing in various organisations.

-3. to relate the knowledge culture, CRM and technology with knowledge management to better the support system of organisation.

-4. to apply the best strategy of knowledge management to face the competitive environment.

-5. to prepare HR manager to participate in organisational knowledge management efforts and facilitate in management of knowledge.
+- 1. After the completion of this course, the student will be able to: - 2. to apply the knowledge management concepts and its techniques in organisations - 3. to enable the students to apply the entire process of knowledge creation, identification, storage and sharing in various organisations. - 4. to relate the knowledge culture, CRM and technology with knowledge management to better the support system of organisation. - 5. to apply the best strategy of knowledge management to face the competitive environment. - 6. to prepare HR manager to participate in organisational knowledge management efforts and facilitatein management of knowledge.